gcardi/Anafestica/QUICK_TOUR.md

 Now let's see how to build it from scratch.

-Let's create a new VCL application for C++ Builder:
+Create a new VCL application for C++ Builder:

 <img src="https://i.ibb.co/KrL66P5/EED5-A532-D4-E7-484-C-8619-D2-EBF126686-A-9.png" alt="C++ VCL app creation">

-Next, let's add the 64-bit platform for Windows:
+Next, add the 64-bit platform for Windows:

 <img src="https://i.ibb.co/59VN2Rq/EED5-A532-D4-E7-484-C-8619-D2-EBF126686-A-10.png" alt="Add the 64 bit platform for Windows">

-Now let's make some essential "adjustments" to the project.
+Now make some essential "adjustments" to the project.
 From the Project->Options menu (Shift + Ctrl + F11):

 Turn off the "classic C++ compiler" (it's better to do it for all the platforms):